 Overall impressions and manufacturing quality

 As I inspected the assembly, finish, and overall construction, I found the Winix HR900 to be well-made with no defects and nothing to imply poor quality or problems.
-It’s a high-quality purifier with solid fit and finish.
+It’s a high-quality purifier with a solid fit and finish.

 Parts are put together nicely: Body panels line up very well, there aren’t any gaps.
 Just like the other Winix purifiers I’ve owned its top-notch quality.
 Very well done!

 If there’s one thing I’ve learned over the years, it’s that gaps and misaligned parts are a sign of build issues.
 I’m happy to report you won’t find that here – only a well-made purifier that looks great right from the get-go!